uviclibraries/rstudio/index.md

 Target: New R Users

 Participants will be able to do the following by the end of this workshop:
-1. Installing and access to R & RStudio
+1. Instal and setup R & RStudio
 2. Generate descriptive statistics for a data set
-3. Manipulating data with Tidyverse
+3. Manipulate data with the _Tidyverse_ plugin for RStudio
-4. Creating basic R plots (scatter, bar and line plots) with ggplot2
+4. Create basic chats and plots (scatter, bar and line plots) with the _ggplot2_ plugin

 [NEXT STEP: Pre-Workshop Activities](pre-workshop.html){: .btn .btn-blue }